The ngtcp2 programmers’ guide

 object is accessed by a single thread at a time.
 For multi-threaded

-applications, it is recommended to create ngtcp2_conn
+applications, it is recommended to create ngtcp2_conn objects

 per thread to avoid locks.